dstore-dbap/LumberMill/src/gambolputty/output/README.md

     - module: StdOutSink
       pretty_print: True      # <default: True; type: boolean; is: optional>

+#####SyslogSink

+Send events to syslog.

+address: Either a server:port pattern or a filepath to an unix socket, e.g. /dev/log.
+proto: Protocol to use.
+facility: Syslog facility to use.
+List of possible values, @see: http://epydoc.sourceforge.net/stdlib/logging.handlers.SysLogHandler-class.html#facility_names
+format: Which event fields to use in the logline, e.g. '%(@timestamp)s - %(url)s - %(country_code)s'

+Configuration example:

+    - module: SyslogSink
+      address:              # <default: 'localhost:514'; type: string; is: required>
+      proto:                # <default: 'tcp'; type: string; values: ['tcp', 'udp']; is: optional>
+      facility:             # <default: 'user'; type: string; is: optional>
+      format:               # <type: string; is: required>

+#####FileSink

+Store events in a file.

+path: Path to logfiles.
+String my contain any of pythons strtime directives.
+name_pattern: Filename pattern.
+String my conatain pythons strtime directives and event fields.
+format: Which event fields to use in the logline, e.g. '%(@timestamp)s - %(url)s - %(country_code)s'
+store_interval_in_secs: sending data to es in x seconds intervals.
+max_waiting_events: sending data to es if event count is above, even if store_interval_in_secs is not reached.
+backlog_size: maximum count of events waiting for transmission.
+Events above count will be dropped.

+Configuration example:

+    - module: FileSink
+      path:                                 # <type: string; is: required>
+      name_pattern:                         # <type: string; is: required>
+      format:                               # <type: string; is: required>
+      store_interval_in_secs:               # <default: 1; type: integer; is: optional>
+      max_waiting_events:                   # <default: 500; type: integer; is: optional>
+      backlog_size:                         # <default: 5000; type: integer; is: optional>

 #####DevNullSink

 Just discard messages send to this module.BaseThreadedModule